 For his film adaptation, Pabst ditches some of the novel’s more melodramatic elements and puts the transient presence of the “street” front and center, a dark and claustrophobic artery tenuously linking its disparate inhabitants.
 Pabst’s love of Bertolt Brecht is in evidence, with lives alternately shaped and destroyed by poverty and opportunity, struggles for simple sustenance juxtaposed with a crass, opulent hedonism.
 Greta Garbo gets her big non-Swedish break here, quickly snatched up by Hollywood shortly after the film’s release and hitting it big internationally.
 Even more impressive is the performance of screen veteran Asta Nielsen, who comes across as hauntingly ethereal in scenes, part mousy librarian, part powdered drag queen.
 Werner Krauss, who plays the butcher, is better known for being the sadistic doctor in The Cabinet of Dr. Caligari.
 His only requirement of Pabst was that his dog get good screen time as well.
 But of everyone, it’s the multi-faceted protopunk genius of dancer/actor Valeska Gert, as the owner of the brothel, that steals the show.

 Very few of the silent films now considered masterpieces of the German Weimar era have the difficult history of The Joyless Street.
 Granted, it was not uncommon for international silent films to suffer at the hands of foreign editors.
 With no sound synchronization to worry about, editors and projectionists could (and did) butcher at will, deleting entire sections, rewriting intertitle cards between shots, or whatever was needed to “sanitize” a film and get it past local censors.
 In a couple of snips, brothels became orphanages and sex workers became volunteers for the Salvation Army (to cite two German examples, the latter from another Pabst film).
 The relative completeness of its German counterparts—Dr. Caligari, Nosferatu, Der Golem—reflects the fact that, much like today, horror is tolerated better than sex in the U.S. market, particularly in the 1920s when cinema was still a burgeoning industry and hypersensitive to any critiques of its morality.
-So a cheery Teutonic rumination on starvation, sexual degradation, and economic collapse was sure to bring the x-acto knives out in force.
+So a cheery Teutonic rumination on starvation, human desperation, and economic collapse was sure to bring the x-acto knives out in force.
 Almost immediately, 150 minutes became anywhere from 120 to 90 to 57.
 Some reviewers of the day could not even piece together the basic narrative.
 A second obstacle faced by the restorers was the lack of any existing intertitles in the original German.
-For the purposes of this restoration, Filmarchiv Austria painstakingly recreated these using a combination of a 1926 censorship report, an early draft of the shooting script, and foreign print intertitles retranslated back into German.
+For the purposes of this restoration, Filmarchiv Austria recreated these using a combination of a 1926 censorship report, an early draft of the shooting script, and foreign print intertitles retranslated back into German.
+Its length as restored, nearly 2.5 hours, is challenging for those new to silent film; and even this is supposedly shorter than the original cuts.